SaveWise

 User Research

 I conducted a survey using Google Forms.
-The respondents are young adults, aged 19-30.
+The participants are young adults, aged 19-30.
 They are either college students or early-career professionals.
 The goals of the survey are:

 Findings